Welcome to Project Life 2012 | Week Seven.

 I see that you are having trouble with this verses that.
 I think since I started this, I am not taking as good photos.
 I miss trying to make a good composition.
 Saying to myself what is the essense , what is the beautiful part.
 Here I am just trying to get it out there.
 I need to do the other too.

-The creating a composition is something I’m missing too
+The creating a composition is something I'm missing too :).
+I was just thinking about that this morning -

 Just wondering, how did you print on those little cards?
 In photoshop?
 You printed on the blank journal cards, yes?
 I would love to see a tutorial.
 My handwriting is so big, I think if I have more to say, typing it out would work better sometimes and I do not have a cool antique typewriter(but it is on my wish list).

-Hey Jennifer – this post of Cathy’s might be helpful for you: http://cathyzielske.typepad.com/my_weblog/2012/01/a-tiny-templates-tutorial-a-free-fraction-conversion-chart-download.html.
-I actually did them Illustrator which allows them to flow the text from one “box” to another.
-A simple way to do it in Elements would be to create a 3×4 canvas and create a text box with the text tool – then you would create additional canvases based on the amount text you have.
+Hey Jennifer - this post of Cathy's might be helpful for you: http://cathyzielske.typepad.com/my_weblog/2012/01/a-tiny-templates-tutorial-a-free-fraction-conversion-chart-download.html.
+I actually did them Illustrator which allows them to flow the text from one "box" to another.
+A simple way to do it in Elements would be to create a 3x4 canvas and create a text box with the text tool - then you would create additional canvases based on the amount text you have.
 Look for Cathy to have some Tiny Text Templates coming soon.

 I WISH I could have a week with not enough pictures!
 I feel like I am not doing enough artistic stuff bc I never have room left – and that’s not using all the pictures I want to!